-Once submitted, your application and proposed constitution will be reviewed by the Student Organization Recognition Committee (SORC), which meets at least once a month between September and April.
-You will be asked to appear before the committee to present your application and rationale, demonstrate familiarity with university policies, and to answer questions from the committee.
+The application materials will then be reviewed by the SORC, which meets at least once a month between September and April.
+During your presentation, you will be asked to present your application and rationale, demonstrate familiarity with university policies, and answer questions from the committee.
 After the presentation, SORC will make a recommendation to the Director of Student Leadership Development on the proposed recognition.
 The Office of Student Leadership Development will provide final notification to the group on status of the application via email.

 The Student Organization Recognition Committee will consist of 7-9 enrolled, full-time students nominated by the Student Assembly and the Office of Student Leadership Development.
 The Associate Director of Student Leadership Development (or her designee) will serve as a non-voting member of the group.

 Reactivating a Group

 To reactivate a dormant but previously recognized group, contact Anne Arseneau, Director of Student Leadership Development (757-221-3300 or firstname.lastname@example.org).

 Graduate groups seeking recognition should contact the governing student body of their individual school (Graduate Education Association, Graduate Student Association Arts and Sciences or Master of Business Association, School of Marine Science Graduate Association, or Student Bar Association).